jonotero/JARU_VM/README.md

 # JARU - A Programming Language for Microcontrollers Devices

-JARU is a high-level, dynamically-typed programming language specifically designed for programming microcontrollers and limited resources devices, incorporating a compact and fast virtual machine.
-This language is intended for implementation on devices with limited resources, such as the ESP32 or RISCV.
+JARU is a high-level, dynamically-typed programming language specifically designed for programming microcontrollers and devices with limited resources, incorporating a compact and fast virtual machine.
+This language is intended for implementation on devices such as the ESP32 or RISCV.

 ## Features